Aboriginer/HFS-SDE/README.md

 ## Adv
 Checkout our
-- 🔥🔥🔥 TMI'24 Work [SPIRiT-Diffusion](https://github.com/zhyjSIAT/SPIRiT-Diffusion) proposes a novel diffusion method by incorporating k-space physical priors.
+- 🔥🔥🔥 TMI'24 Work [SPIRiT-Diffusion](https://github.com/zhyjSIAT/SPIRiT-Diffusion), by employing an optimization model in MRI, we guide the formulation of forward and reverse diffusion equations with inherent physical significance.
+This process facilitates the reconstruction of MR images or the completion of missing k-space data under imposed physical constraints.

 ## Setup